techtimo/Spotmap/readme.txt

 Tested up to: 5.3
 Stable tag: 0.1

-The plugin will show sent positions of a findmespot device on a topographic embedded map 🗺
+See your Spot device movements on a topographic map inside your Blog! 🗺

 == Description ==